Complete Guide to Selling a House As-Is

 Your home needs major repairs

 Your home may need significant repairs like a problematic electrical issue, faulty foundation, or suspect plumbing.
-You may have inherited a hoarder’s home and must be free of the property.
-In either situation, an as-is sale may be your best option.

 You need to act quickly